The paradigm-shift of social spambots: Evidence, theories, and tools for the arms race: Datasets

 We describe the different Twitter datasets that constitute the real-world data used in our experiments.
 Table~\ref{tab:datasets} reports the name of the datasets, their brief description, and the number of accounts and tweets they feature.
 The year represents the average of the creation years of the accounts that belong to the dataset.

 The \texttt{genuine accounts} dataset is a random sample of genuine (human-operated) accounts.
-We randomly contacted Twitter users by asking a simple question in natural language.
+Following a hybrid crowdsensing approach~\cite{avvenuti2017}, we randomly contacted Twitter users by asking them a simple question in natural language.
 All the replies to our questions were manually verified and all the 3,474 accounts that answered were certified as humans.
 The accounts that did not answer to our question were discarded and are not used in this study.

 The \texttt{social spambots \#1} dataset was created after observing the activities of a novel group of social bots that we discovered on Twitter during the last Mayoral election in Rome, in 2014.
 One of the runners-up employed a social media marketing firm for his electoral campaign, which made use of almost 1,000 automated accounts on Twitter to publicize his policies.
 Surprisingly, we found such automated accounts to be similar to genuine ones in every way.
 Every profile was accurately filled in with detailed -- yet fake -- personal information such as a (stolen) photo, (fake) short-bio, (fake) location, etc. Those accounts also represented credible sources of information since they all had thousands of followers and friends, the majority of which were genuine users\footnote{ {This was made possible also by the adoption of social engineering techniques, such as the photo of a young attractive woman as the profile picture and the occasional posting of provocative tweets.}}.
 Furthermore, the accounts showed a tweeting behavior that was apparently similar to those of genuine accounts, with a few tweets posted every day, mainly quotes from popular people, songs, and \textit{YouTube} videos.
 However, every time the political candidate posted a new tweet from his official account, all the automated accounts retweeted it in a time span of just a few minutes.
 Thus, the political candidate was able to reach many more accounts in addition to his direct followers and managed to alter Twitter engagement metrics during the electoral campaign.
 Amazingly, we also found tens of human accounts who tried to engage in conversation with some of the spambots.
 The most common form of such human-to-spambot interaction was represented by a human reply to one of the spambot tweets quotes.
 We also discovered a second group of social bots, which we labeled \texttt{social spambots \#2}, who spent several months promoting the \verb|#TALNTS| hashtag.
 Specifically, \textit{Talnts} is a mobile phone application for getting in touch with and hiring artists working in the fields of writing, digital photography, music, and more.
 The vast majority of tweets were harmless messages, occasionally interspersed by tweets mentioning a specific genuine (human) account and suggesting him to buy the VIP version of the app from a Web store.